cBournhonesque/lightyear/book/src/tutorial/advanced_systems.md

 In lightyear, this is enabled by setting a `prediction_target` on the `Replicate` component, which lets you specify which clients will predict the entity.

-If prediction is enabled for a client, the client will spawn a local copy of the entity along with a marker component called `Predicted`.
+If prediction is enabled for an entity, the client will spawn a local copy of the entity along with a marker component called `Predicted`.
 The entity that is directly replicated from the server will have a marker component called `Confirmed` (because it is only updated when we receive a new server update packet).

 The `Predicted` entity lives on a different timeline than the `Confirmed` entity: it lives a few ticks in the future (at least 1 RTT), enough ticks